Tax if you work in the gig economy

 The tax return form has a section for self-employment income and expenses (more on expenses later).
 Keeping up-to-date records on your income and expenses from the start is important as it makes it easier to complete your tax return.
 If you do not keep adequate records or complete your tax return correctly or on time you may have to pay a penalty.

-If you have self-employment income, it will be necessary to complete a tax return even where your total level of income means that there is no tax or NIC due (unless your self-employment income is fully covered by the trading allowance).
+If you have self-employment income, it is usually necessary to complete a tax return even where your total level of income means that there is no tax or NIC due (unless your self-employment income is fully covered by the trading allowance).
 You can find the thresholds for tax and NIC on our Tax and National Insurance contribution rates page.

-Strictly Class 2 NIC (the type of NIC that self-employed people pay to gain access to the benefits system) are only payable if your profits are over £6,515 (in 2021/22) however you can pay them voluntarily if your profits are below this amount.
-They are payable at a flat rate of £3.05 per week (in 2021/22).
-Class 4 NIC contributions are also due at 9% on profits over a certain level (£9,568 to £50,270) and 2% after that.
+Strictly, in 2022/23, Class 2 NICs (the type of NIC that self-employed people pay to gain access to the benefits system) are only payable if your profits are over £11,908.
+On profits between £6,725 and £11,908, you are treated as if you have paid Class 2 NIC, even though nothing is actually due.
+You can pay Class 2 NIC voluntarily if your profits are below £6,725.
+They are payable at a flat rate of £3.15 per week (in 2022/23).
+Class 4 NIC contributions are also due at 10.25% on profits over a certain level (£11,908 to £50,270) and 3.25% after that.
 Class 4 contributions do not count towards any benefits however you still have to pay them.

 Registering as self-employed with HMRC